morriscox/Rules-of-Tech-Support/Rules of Tech Support - credits.md

 #### Rule T25 - Your fellow techs will expect you to be their tech support. /u/AWetYeti

+### Rule T26 - A tech will install equipment in dangerous environments.

+### Rule T27 - Third part IT will remove equipment and not tell you or the user. - /u/Baldussimo

 **Rule T568A**: white green, green, white orange, blue, white blue, orange, white brown, brown - /u/ABCDwp